Steeven9/plap/README.md

 The application can be easily deployed with Docker.
 Example manifests are provided in the `deployment` folder - just make sure to adjust the environment variables.

+Please note that rooms or multiple parallel matches are not supported, so make sure you don't use the same instance with another team at the same time :)

 ⚠️ NOTE: the Docker container currently runs in development mode.
 This can expose sensitive data in the browser console and lead to other shenanigans.